-- 1. Loans and withdrawals will reduce the death benefit and the cash surrender value, and may cause the policy to lapse.
+- 1. This piece generally is speaking of the income tax benefits of life insurance and assumes life insurance policy remains in force and is not a Modified Endowment Contract.
+For more information, please work with your financial and tax professionals. - 2.
+Loans and withdrawals will reduce the death benefit and the cash surrender value, and may cause the policy to lapse.
 Lapse or surrender of a policy with a loan may cause the recognition of taxable income.
 Withdrawals in excess of the cost basis (premiums paid) will be subject to tax and certain withdrawals within the first 15 years may be subject to recapture tax.
 Additionally, policies classified as modified endowment contracts may be subject to tax when a loan or withdrawal is made.
 A federal tax penalty of 10% may also apply if the loan or withdrawal is taken prior to age 59 1⁄2.
-Withdrawals are generally available after the first policy year. - 2.
+Cash value available for loans and withdrawals may be more or less than originally invested.
+Withdrawals are generally available after the first policy year. - 3.
 Life insurance death benefit proceeds are generally excludable from the beneficiary's gross income for income tax purposes.
-There are a few exceptions such as when a life insurance policy has been transferred for valuable consideration. - 3.
+There are a few exceptions such as when a life insurance policy has been transferred for valuable consideration. - 4.
 Withdrawal of policy values in excess of the owner's investment in the contract can cause recognition of gain (to the extent of gain) for income tax purposes.
-Furthermore, while an owner generally may borrow against a life insurance policy without immediate income tax consequences, a lapse or surrender of a policy against which loans are outstanding may also cause the owner to recognize policy value in excess of basis (for income tax purposes). - 4.
+Furthermore, while an owner generally may borrow against a life insurance policy without immediate income tax consequences, a lapse or surrender of a policy against which loans are outstanding may also cause the owner to recognize policy value in excess of basis (for income tax purposes). - 5.
 For every life insurance policy, there is a minimum premium at any given time, the payment of which is necessary to keep the policy in force.
 Premiums may be paid in excess of this amount, which may have the effect of reducing future necessary minimum payments.
-However, excessive advance funding of a life insurance policy can result in the policy being treated as a modified endowment contract, which would be subject to significantly different tax treatment than other life insurance policies. - 5.
+However, excessive advance funding of a life insurance policy can result in the policy being treated as a modified endowment contract, which would be subject to significantly different tax treatment than other life insurance policies. - 6.
 If the underlying investment is a deferred annuity, cost of insurance charges and/or withdrawal penalty may apply.